 Kimberley recalls her whole breast cancer journey at OTMH going by so quickly.

 “I was not given a lot of time to sit and worry.
 Within a few weeks, I was diagnosed, booked in, had my mammogram, and before I knew it, I was sitting down with Dr. Nicole Callan discussing my surgery options.”

 Dr. Callan drew Kimberley diagrams and explained everything to her.
-She cautioned against “googling” anything related to her diagnosis, and reassured Kimberley that herself and the BDAP centre was there to answer all questions she may have.
+She cautioned against “googling” anything related to her diagnosis and reassured Kimberley that she and the BDAP centre were there to answer all questions she may have.

 “I remember Dr. Callan discussing my options with me,” says Kimberley.
 “I made the decision to have a lumpectomy and radiation.
 I did not have reconstructive surgery, but I am okay with that.
-It all comes down to choices, and there is really no right or wrong when it comes to your body and how you feel about your breasts.”
+It all comes down to choices.
+There is really no right or wrong when it comes to your body and how you feel about your breasts.”

-Help cancer patients like Kimberley receive great care and faster diagnoses.
+Help cancer patients like Kimberley receive excellent care and faster diagnoses.

 Your support makes great care possible